MauroDataMapper-Plugins/mdm-plugin-testing-utils/README.md

 # mdm-plugin-testing-utils
-Repository to provide common testing utils for plugins
+Repository to provide common testing utils for plugins which are Gradle based and not Grails based.
+This plugin should not be used to provide testing support for Grails based plugins.

 | Branch | Build Status |
 | ------ | ------------ |